bdosse/approximations-eds/README.md

 # Stochastic Differential Equation: Approximations Method

-This project present some approximation for solving famous stochastic differential equations.
-The first methods used are the Euler-Maruyama scheme and the Milstein scheme following the constructions given by
-P. Kloeden and E. Platen[^1].
+This project implements the Euler-Maruyama scheme to approximate the true solution of an Ito stochastic differential equation (SDE).

 ## Building